markoarnauto/biterm/README.md

 # Biterm Topic Model

-This is a simple Cython implenentaion of the awesome [Biterm Topic Model](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.402.4032&rep=rep1&type=pdf).
+This is a simple Python implementation of the awesome [Biterm Topic Model](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.402.4032&rep=rep1&type=pdf).
 This model is accurate in short text classification.
 It explicitly models the word co-occurrence patterns in the whole corpus to solve the problem of sparse word co-occurrence at document-level.